freedomofpress/securedrop/docs/admin.rst

 The SecureDrop architecture contains multiple machines and hardened servers.
 While we have automated many of the installation and maintenance tasks, a skilled Linux admin is required to responsibly run the system.
+Arbitrary change inserted here.

 This section outlines the tasks the admin is responsible for in order to ensure that the SecureDrop server continues to be a safe place for sources to